Felicious/Boba-Bill-2/progression-of-proj.md

 ### 2/4/21 Thurs

 - learned about `sync` modifier to achieve a 2 way binding betw parent and child for a checkbox input (something I had trouble with); DELETED bad code ><

+### 2/5/21 Fri

+- finished first draft of `TransactionList`
+- No compilation errors, but the parts that require inheriting arrays from `FriendList` aren't working.